saaranshpandey/portfolio/README.md

 ## Hi!

 I am a graduate student at the University of Pennsylvania, where I am building upon a strong foundation in quantitative analysis and machine learning.
 With over four years of industry experience, my passion for leveraging technology to tackle complex challenges and drive innovation has only grown.
-My work is where my dedication meets creativity, solving real-world problems with data-driven solutions.

 At present, I'm diving into an exciting project that involves an extensive Exploratory Data Analysis (EDA) on breweries.
 Yes, Breweries!!!
-I'm super excited to sift through data, spot trends, and get to the bottom of what makes the craft beer scene tick.
 This project is a perfect blend of my love for data and a good pint, showcasing how I can turn numbers into stories.
 Can't wait to see what secrets the data holds and share those findings!

 Have a look at my professional journey so far!